How Much Python Should You know To Learn Django?

 How much python is required to learn Django??

-Different Django experienced developers have different opinions on this topic and everyone has a different approach to learn Django.
+Different Django experienced developers have different opinions on this topic and everyone has a different approach to learning Django.

 Now coming to the main topic….how much Python is required to learn Django?